NLP Training & Resources... Only for Those Who Want More!

-I was in a coffee shop this past weekend and met one of the employees -- a young lady somewhere between 17 & 21 (a guess).
+Some years ago I visited a coffee shop and met one of the employees who allowed me to unpack a certain amazing cognitive strategy she'd developed unconsciously, for releasing anger easily.
+She was a young lady somewhere between 17 & 21 (a guess).
 At first there didn't seem to be anything phenomenally unique or terribly fascinating about her; she seemed balanced and involved in her environment.
 As I chatted with her, I discovered she had (at least) one very interesting skill.
 She told me that when criticized, she never stayed angry for very long!

 I thought, that seemed like a pretty neat skill.
 As I pressed further, I discovered she had set up an internal 'propulsion system' strategy which worked very well for her.
-So after eliciting this strategy, I thought I'd post this process & see if it worked for anyone other than me.
+So after eliciting this strategy, I trained it to many others, most of whom found it extraordinarily effective!
+So... here it is:

 1. Hear someone saying something nasty